Ruhnama

-The Ruhnama, or Rukhnama, translated into English as Book of the Soul or Book of the Spirit, is a two volume work written by Saparmurat Niyazov, the president of Turkmenistan from 1990 to 2006.
-It is a book about the philosophical interplay between ethics and the future success of states where in this book the particular in the case study is Turkmenistan which is the modern version of the nation state of the Seljuk Empire and Oghuz Yabgu State as well as numerous other states founded by Turkmens.
-The book is a thorough discussion of the history of Turkmen, Turkmen religion, Turkmen culture, etc. It was intended to serve as a tool of state propaganda, emphasising the basis of the Turkmen nation.
+The Ruhnama, or Rukhnama, translated into English as Book of the Soul or Book of the Spirit, is a two-volume work written by Saparmurat Niyazov, the president of Turkmenistan from 1990 to 2006.
+The book explores the philosophical relationship between ethics and the success of states, using Turkmenistan as a case study.
+Turkmenistan is presented as a modern continuation of the historical Seljuk Empire, Oghuz Yabgu State, and other Turkmen-founded states.
+It offers an overview of Turkmen history, religion, and culture.
+The book was designed to serve as a form of state propaganda, emphasizing the foundations of Turkmen identity.

-The Ruhnama was introduced to Turkmen culture in a gradual but eventually pervasive way.
+The Ruhnama was introduced to Turkmen culture gradually but eventually pervasively.
 Niyazov first placed copies in the nation's schools and libraries but eventually went as far as to make an exam on its teachings an element of the driving test.
 It was mandatory to read Ruhnama in schools, universities and governmental organisations.
 New governmental employees were tested on the book at job interviews.

-After the death of Niyazov in December 2006, its popularity remained high.
+After Niyazov's death in December 2006, its popularity remained high.
 However, in the following years, its ubiquity had waned as President Gurbanguly Berdimuhamedow removed it from the public school curriculum and halted the practice of testing university applicants on their knowledge of the book.

 Background

 Epics had played multiple important roles in the social life of Central Asia across centuries.
 Pre-modern rulers of these regions usually appropriated the text and invented a connection between themselves and the epic-cast, to seek legitimacy for their new order.

-Stalin had considered these epics to be "politically suspicious" and capable of inciting nationalist feelings among the masses; almost all significant Turkmen epics were condemned and banned by 1951–52.
+Joseph Stalin had considered these epics to be "politically suspicious" and capable of inciting nationalist feelings among the masses; almost all significant Turkmen epics were condemned and banned by 1951–52.
 These epics would be rehabilitated back into public (and academic) discourse only with the onset of Glasnost.
 (Note: The Khruschev era undid some of Stalin's policies in the regard but they were not highly significant.)
 Ruhnama built on this rehabilitation phase.